Synrgy-Academy-Final-Project/Backend/README.md

 * Consider showcasing API usage examples or integrating code snippets where relevant.
 * Mention any community forums or channels for discussions and support.
 * Briefly describe your maintenance plans for addressing issues and updates.

-**Remember to update and customize this template with your specific project details and tailor it to your target audience.**